mablt/M1_PDP_Project/README.md

 ## Usage
-To test this data, the use of Node.js is preferable.
+To test this data, the use of browser is required.

-`cd classes/`

-`node --experimental-modules test.js`

-Node.js version used : v12.16.1
+Open `index.html` in the browser and open the console in development tools (`CTRL+Alt+I` for Chrome and `CTRL+Shift+I` for Firefox).

+Tests done with Google Chrome 79.0.3945.117 and Firefox 72.0.1.